colejarczyk/doc/api/earning_rule.rst

 Example Response
 ^^^^^^^^^^^^^^^^^^

-The earning rule may not have photo at all and you will receive a below response.
+The earning rule may not have a photo at all and you will receive the following response:

 .. code-block:: text